 The growing attention to open government and transparency creates opportunities for integrating media into the governance agenda, including when governments themselves seek international assistance in the field of media and communication.
-The increased willingness by actors within the media industry to discuss their situation has also opened up an opportunity to mobilize support for the sector.
+The increased willingness by actors within the media industry to discuss their struggles has also opened up an opportunity to mobilize support for the sector.

-For instance, the OECD's recent efforts to support the governments of Tunisia, Morocco, and Jordan in public communication have highlighted the weaknesses within the media system that would need to be resolved for government communication to be effective.
+For instance, the OECD's recent efforts to support the governments of Tunisia, Morocco, and Jordan in public communication have highlighted the weaknesses within those media systems that would need to be resolved for government communication to be effective.
 The OECD is currently cultivating partnerships in those countries to formulate broader strategies for support to the media sector.

-The Open Government Partnership's (OGP) is an example of a CSO that has established a multi-stakeholder process that offers another potential entry point.
+The Open Government Partnership (OGP) is an example of a multilateral initiative that has established a multi-stakeholder process that offers another potential entry point.
 Since its inception in 2011, the OGP has expanded to nearly 80 countries, which have made over 3,000 commitments to open government reforms.
 Those commitments to date have seldom included objectives related to the media sector, but that is beginning to change.
 In Mongolia, Ghana, Ukraine, and Jordan, the OGP has been used as a platform for integrating media development objectives into the open government agenda.

 At a meeting at the World Bank in August 2018, senior bank officials suggested that if national partners are able to put media issues higher on national development agendas, the World Bank could use its governance and operational portfolios to better engage in the efforts to build vibrant and well-governed media systems for development.
-With stronger country-level demand, more opportunities could be created on media governance issues, not only for World Bank advisory services and country dialogue, but for its lending mechanisms.
+With stronger country-level demand, more opportunities could be created on media governance issues, not only for World Bank advisory services and country dialogue, but also for its lending mechanisms.
 This could expand space for sector diagnostics and research to underpin national media development efforts, and for technical assistance to regulators overseeing media markets and government procurement affecting the sector.

 Social accountability work, an approach that often focuses on supporting the development of capacities for citizen participation in monitoring local service delivery, could also make more meaningful connections to media development.
-Usually, social accountability initiatives engage with the media in instrumental ways, though support exists at the Global Partnership for Social Accountability and elsewhere to pursue a more transformative agenda by recognizing that local, independent media are not just a channel, but an agent of social accountability in their own right.
+Usually, social accountability initiatives engage with the media in instrumental ways, though support